matiasdiezcanseco/gnopardy-app/docs/PROJECT_OVERVIEW.md

 ---

-_Geopardy brings the excitement of classic trivia to your browser with modern web technologies._
+_Jeopardy brings the excitement of classic trivia to your browser with modern web technologies._